+ART 2033 Figure Drawing II (S) Advanced study of the figure with emphasis on figure structure and expression, and its relationship to pictorial form in drawing.
+Prerequisite: ART 2013 or instructor consent.
-ART 2033 Figure Drawing II (S).
-Advanced study of the figure with emphasis on figure structure and expression, and its relationship to pictorial form in drawing.
-Prerequisite: ART 2013.

-ART 2113 Painting II - (F, S).
+- ART 2033 Figure Drawing II (S) Advanced study of the figure with emphasis on figure structure and expression, and its relationship to pictorial form in drawing.
+Prerequisite: ART 2013 or instructor consent. - ART 2113 Painting II (F, S).
 Enhances the use of materials, procedures, subject matter and approaches to painting.
 Prerequisite: ART 2103 Painting I or consent of instructor.
-Recommended ART 1303 and ART 1333.

-ART 2123 Watermedia I - (F, S).
+Recommended ART 1303 and ART 1333. - ART 2123 Watermedia I (F, S).
 An introductory course focusing on the basic materials and techniques associated with watercolor, gouache, and acrylic painting.
 This skill-building course will encompass aspects of composition and design through observation and imagination.
 Traditional and experimental techniques will form a foundation for more personally expressive work.
-Prerequisite: Drawing I (ART 1303) Recommended: Two-Dimensional Design (ART 1333) OR Portfolio review and consent of instructor.
+Prerequisite: Drawing I (ART 1303) Recommended: Two-Dimensional Design (ART 1333) OR Portfolio review and consent of instructor. - ART 2133 Watermedia II (F, S).

-Art

-ART 2133 Watermedia II - (F, S).
 Further exploration of watercolor, gouache, acrylic painting, and mixed media with emphasis on composition, design, and experimentation.
 Masterworks and other sources of inspiration will be studied.
 Idea development and personal expression will be emphasized.
-Prerequisite: Drawing I (ART 1303), Watermedia I (ART 2123) Recommended: Two Dimensional Design (ART 1333) OR Portfolio review and consent of instructor.

-ART 2203 Sculpture - (S).
+Prerequisite: Drawing I (ART 1303), Watermedia I (ART 2123) Recommended: Two Dimensional Design (ART 1333) OR Portfolio review and consent of instructor. - ART 2203 Sculpture (S).
 Continuation of three-dimensional design using additive and subtractive techniques.
-Prerequisite: ART 1323 3D Design or consent of instructor.

-ART 2273 3D Animation - (On Demand).
+Prerequisite: ART 1323 3D Design or consent of instructor. - ART 2273 3D Animation (On Demand).
 A course in 3D animation, using the industry standard software.
-Students will learn the basics of modeling, textures, lighting, movement, etc. Prerequisite: Art 1313 or Instructor Consent.

-ART 2313 Computer Applications for Fine Art - (On Demand).
+Students will learn the basics of modeling, textures, lighting, movement, etc. Prerequisite: Art 1313 or Instructor Consent. - ART 2313 Computer Applications for Fine Art (On Demand).
 This course is an introduction to digital imaging in the visual arts, beginning instruction in image creation, manipulation and processing.
-Introduction to computer imaging software, scanning software, scanning and printing of art images.

-ART 2333 Color Studies (F, S).
+Introduction to computer imaging software, scanning software, scanning and printing of art images. - ART 2333 Color Studies (F, S).
 In this course, students investigate color qualities and relationships through research and studio problems, using both traditional and digital techniques and experiments.
 The class focuses on the use of Adobe Photoshop.
-Prerequisite: ART 1313 Design I.

-ART 2343 Color Theory (F, S).
+Prerequisite: ART 1313 Design I. - ART 2343 Color Theory (F, S).
 A studio exploration of the theories, problems and applications of color.
-Prerequisite: ART 1313 or ART 1333.

-ART 2363 Graphic Design I (F, S).
+Prerequisite: ART 1313 or ART 1333. - ART 2363 Graphic Design I (F, S).
 This course is an involved study of the principles and techniques of graphic design as applied to exercises and projects representative of the advertising and promotional world.
 Students enrolling in this course must have a strong knowledge of Adobe IllustratorTM that can be gained in NWACC's Design I course.
-Prerequisites: ART 1303 Drawing I, ART 1313 Design I.

-ART 2364 Digital Illustration - (S).
+Prerequisites: ART 1303 Drawing I, ART 1313 Design I. - ART 2364 Digital Illustration (S).
 Students in this course will create illustrations in both traditional and digital formats.
-Drawing, composition, and visual problem-solving skills will be explored with an emphasis on representation and expression using traditional sketching and more than one computer application.

-ART 2373 Graphic Design II: Symbols (F, S).
+Drawing, composition, and visual problem-solving skills will be explored with an emphasis on representation and expression using traditional sketching and more than one computer application. - ART 2373 Graphic Design II: Symbols (F, S).
 This course focuses on the development of logos, pictographs, symbols and conceptual symbolism.
 Projects are realized through traditional and digital techniques.
 The course emphasizes the use of several field standard software packages.
 Prerequisite: ART 2363 Graphic Design I.